 We want all of our children to receive an exciting and varied curriculum where they can explore and build on their own strengths and interests in a supportive and nurturing environment while feeling valued for their individuality.
 We aim to lay a foundation of curiosity, tapping into children’s natural inquisitiveness about the world around them, and to inspire a lifelong love of learning, whilst understanding diversity and culture and accepting differences.

 In March 2017 we had a GOOD Ofsted inspection.
 Click here to read the report and to see what Ofsted say about our school and the children.

-Mrs Katherine Baker, Head Teacher
+Mrs Catherine Hurst Acting Head Teacher